YellowPirat/documentation/content/functional_description/CAN_Core/can_core_structure/can_core_structure/processing_module.typ

 The in @sec:can_core_struct introduced "Processing Module", also consists, of four submodules.

+It can be seen, that for simplicity, signals are merged into signal groups, by an circle with an plus sign in the middle.

 #heading(level: 5, outlined: false, numbering: none)[Destuffing]
 Because of the bit stuffing mechanisem implemented in the CAN protocol, reading of received can-frames, needs an destuffing logik.